cncf-tags/green-reviews-tooling/docs/proposals/proposal-002-run.md

 bogged down.
 -->

+**CNCF project maintainer selects the right benchmark for their project**

+Since different CNCF projects need different benchmarks to reproduce the right metrics, as a project maintainer, I would like to select the benchmarks reproducing a k8s context as realistic as possible.

-**CNCF project maintainer creates a new benchmark test for their project**
+**CNCF project maintainer creates a new benchmark for their project**

-As a project maintainer, I create and run a benchmark test from a separate GitHub repository or from the green-reviews-tooling repository, by following the steps indicated in the Green Reviews documentation, so that the project’s benchmark tests runs in the Green Reviews pipeline and so that I can see the project's sustainability metrics.
+If the available benchmarks are not enough to set a realistic context, I would like to create and run my own benchmark

 **Green Reviews maintainer helps to create a new benchmark test for a specific CNCF project**